kjetilfjellheim/electronics_projects/README.md

 # Electronics projects

 This is a repository of my electronic projects.
 This is to reorganize all the different repositories.
 The goal is to document all projects with both code, analysis and schematics.
+Completed does not mean it won't be updated, I might come back and update the projects if I feel like it.

 It will take some time to document all projects and add proper documentation.

 ## Projects